LeonEricsson/leonericsson.github.io/blog/2025-01-2-deepseekmath.md

 their informal versions;
 - The effect of arXiv tokens when combined with other types of data;
 - Whether the benefits of arXiv papers would manifest themselves at a larger model scale.

+Pass@K measures whether the model can generate at least one correct answer in a set of K sampled responses.
+If a model occasionally produces the right answer but often generates incorrect ones, its Pass@K score will still be high.
+In contrast, Maj@K evaluates whether the correct answer appears consistently—specifically, whether the majority of responses among K samples are correct.
+A model with high Maj@K rarely produces incorrect outputs, meaning it is aligned to consistently favor the right answers.

+RL fine-tuning typically increases Maj@K but does not improve Pass@K. This suggests that RL is not teaching the model new reasoning skills but is instead re-weighting its probability distribution so that correct answers become more dominant.
+If the model was already capable of solving a problem but sometimes produced incorrect alternatives, RL shifts its behavior to make the right response more frequent and reliable.
+However, if the model never knew the right answer to begin with, RL does not help—it cannot create new knowledge, only adjust how the model ranks different responses.

+This observation is quite insightful because it suggests that RL is not improving the fundamental reasoning ability of the model, but rather aligning its output distribution to be more consistent with human preferences.